Kiryat Tiv'on: Landmarks

 The town is best known for the national park, Beit She'arim, which borders it on the southwest.
 Beit Shearim was an important Jewish spiritual center and necropolis during the Roman period, and was once the seat of the Sanhedrin.

+Voting Patterns

+In the 2022 election, 76 percent of voters in Kiryat Tiv'on voted for the parties of the center-left coalition led by Yair Lapid, while 20 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 1 percent voted for the Arab parties.